Thank you for viewing this free guide. Please feel free to print and distribute this information.

 Where Our Research Led Us

-Our research in hip & joint supplements for dogs led us to develop & recommend the Project Paws® line of joint care supplements (available in both standard and hypoallergenic formulas).
-An added bonus of the Project Paws brand is that each purchase goes towards helping provide food for animal shelters in need.
+Our research in hip & joint supplements for dogs led us to develop & recommend the iHeartDogs Health 8-in-1 joint care supplement.
+An added bonus is that each purchase goes towards helping provide food for animal shelters in need.